-Deferred income tax in Lithuania in 2019 and 2018 was calculated for temporary differences by applying 15% tax rate.
-From 2018 in Latvia, as in Estonia, deferred income tax is not calculated as income tax point is on distribution of profit, not based on the accrual principle.
+Deferred income tax in Lithuania in 2020 and 2019 was calculated for temporary differences by applying 15% tax rate.
+Both in Latvia and Estonia, deferred income tax is not calculated as income tax point is on distribution of profit, not based on the accrual principle.